Host Family Program

 What makes the program work is what you as a family do and share with your host student beyond the School's organized group events.
 The first event we have organized to kick-off the program is a welcome dinner in the fall.
 This event gives students and families an opportunity to meet and visit, and allows families to meet other families who are participating in the program.
 During the first term, we will invite families to participate in events we’ve organized for boarding students.
 This could range from snow tubing, ice-skating, apple-picking, amusement parks visits, or other family-oriented fun event.
 We will end the academic year with a formal dinner to send-off our seniors as they embark on the next phase of their lives.

 - Have your student over for dinner or take them out to eat (students love to get off campus)

-- Take your student to museums, UVA sporting events, the Downtown Mall, the Tom Tom Festival, the Let There Be Light Celebration at PVCC, Monticello, on a hike, the movies, skating, Skyline Drive, etc.
+- Take your student to museums, University of Virginia sporting events, the Downtown Mall, Tom Tom Festival, Let There Be Light Celebration at Piedmont Virginia Community College, Monticello, on a hike, to the movies, skating, etc.